isrkan/DevOps-MLOps-Practice/MLOps/ML_model_packaging/README.md

 The setup file is essential for several reasons:
 - It allows our package to be easily distributed and installed by others.
 - It specifies the dependencies our package requires, ensuring that all necessary libraries are installed when our package is installed.
-- It handles the versioning of your package, which is important for managing updates and maintaining compatibility with other packages.
+- It handles the versioning of our package, which is important for managing updates and maintaining compatibility with other packages.
 - It defines entry points for our package, such as command-line interfaces, making it easier for users to interact with our package.

 Create a Python file named `setup.py` in the root directory and use the `setup.py` file in this directory as an example.
 Adjust the arguments with the specific information and dependencies.
 - Before setting the Python version requirement in the file, we should know which version of Python our package is compatible with.
-We can check the Python version we are using by running the following command in your terminal:
+We can check the Python version we are using by running the following command in our terminal:
 ```bash
 python --version
 ```